deniederhut/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

    * - ``requested_skip_interval``
      - integer
-     - Applies to events with an event ``type`` of 'onSkipSeek' and an ``event_source`` of 'mobile' only.
-The number of seconds that the user moved backward in the file by using the ** back button.
+     - Applies to events with an ``event.type`` of 'onSkipSeek' and an ``event_source`` of 'mobile' only.
+The number of seconds that the user moved backward in the file by using the back 30 seconds button.

        **History**: Added nn Mar 2015.